getggos/apps/README.md

 # Microsoft Apps
 Install the Microsoft Store or Xbox apps on ggOS.

+### Installation Instructions ###
+Simply download any package above and open it.
+Installation is automatic on ggOS.

 ### Additional Windows Optimization Tools ###

 - [Autoruns](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns)